gustavom9035/apcsa-freedom-project/tool/learning-log.md

 * Checked the rest of the tools in RetroED such as the animation editor
   *  Viewed the sprites and animation frames as well looked at how they are stored.

+### 11/04/24 - 11/18/24:
+* Read through character scrpits and checked out the RetroScript handbook.

 ### X/X/XX - X/X/XX:
 * Text